Sky Sports: Sunday Supplement

 Launched in 1999, Sunday Supplement was a Sunday morning magazine style pundit show, presented by Neil Ashton from 2012 to January 2020, when Jacqui Oatley took over until the show ceased to air in August 2020.
 Originally Jimmy Hill's Sunday Supplement, but after a revamp in 2007, Hill was dropped.

 Goals on Sunday

-Goals on Sunday is a Sunday morning highlights show, presented by Alex Scott.
+Goals on Sunday was a Sunday morning highlights show, presented by Chris Kamara and Ben Shepherd.
+The show was axed in 2020.